Ina2805/My_DogApp/README.md

 >I have been a dog trainer for quite some time now, and since I got a new dog recently, I had an idea of creating an application in which I could share my knowladge of training
 >dogs.
 This app will let you have an account, and then search a certain dog breed to inform yourself before getting a specific dog breed.
 You can go look at exercises for
->beginners with a puppy, more advanced exercises with you dog, and all kind of fun stuff like sharing your pictures and sharing your .
+>beginners with a puppy, more advanced exercises with you dog, and all kind of fun stuff like sharing your pictures and sharing your progress.

 ### Requirements ###